Do you suffer from red, swollen, or bleeding gums, or bad breath?

 - Make sure to schedule regular dentist examinations twice a year.

-Don’t wait to see a dentist if you regularly experience bleeding gums.
-Remember, bleeding gums are a common sign of gum disease and a number of other health issues that are critical to address quickly.
+Don’t wait until you have a dental emergency if you regularly experience bleeding gums.
+Remember, bleeding is a common sign of gum disease and a number of other health issues that are critical to address quickly.
 See also this Canadian Dental Association article on How Gum Disease Occurs.

 You can book your appointment online with Country Dental today or call the dental office nearest you: